bhargavvarmasagi/GDP-Team04/README.md

 Creation of wiki page for use cases: (9/20/2024)
 I've created a wiki page for the maryville grocery delivery app to document the use cases.
 So far, I've added four use cases: Browse Products by Category, Search for a Product, Place an Order, and Track an Order in Real-Time.

+Created wiki page for List of Proposed Prototypes (9/20/2024).
+I've created a wiki page for the List of Proposed Prototypes of maryville grocery delivery app.
+Added project overview outlining key prototypes for the Maryville Grocery Delivery App based on mentor feedback and project scope.